LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 ---

-## 11. Citation and archival status
+## 11. Citation and release status

-A formal citation entry will be added once the external-review and archival status is settled.

-If you use the code or certificates before then, please cite this repository together with the exact Git commit or release tag used.
+Until a formal archival citation is available, please cite the repository together with the exact Git commit or release tag used.

-Recommended release tags include, for example:
+Useful release tags may include, for example:

 ```text
 t10-v1.1
 universal8-review-v0.1
 ```

----

-## 12. License

-See `LICENSE`.

-The license applies to the repository code and associated machine-readable data as specified there.
-Mathematical statements and attribution should follow normal scholarly citation practice.
+No software license is currently asserted by this README.
+If a `LICENSE` file is added later, that file should be treated as the authoritative license statement.

 ---